icebelly29/Sentinel-Smart-ADAS-Integrated-Fleet-Monitoring-System/README.md

 **Smart Fleet Management and Safety System (SFMS)** is an integrated platform designed to enhance the safety, efficiency, and comfort of buses and trucks.
 It incorporates several features like Advanced Driver Assistance Systems (ADAS), real-time fleet tracking, driver fatigue monitoring, passenger overcrowding detection, and road hazard mapping.

 The system is modular, supporting driver safety with collision detection, blind-spot monitoring, and adaptive cruise control (ACC).
-It also provides fleet managers with a centralized dashboard for monitoring vehicle status, location, and driver behavior, and it includes a mobile app for passengers to track seat availability and real-time updates.
+It also provides fleet managers with a centralized dashboard for monitoring vehicle status, location, and driver behavior, and it includes a mobile app for passengers to track crowding and real-time updates.

 ---